Wizard of Legend: Reception

 The game received generally favourable reviews upon its release in May 2018, holding a score of 76/100 on Metacritic.
 Kevin McClusky of Destructoid awarded it 6/10, saying "Spell effects are beautifully animated, and combat feels fluid and entertaining." but criticised frame skips on the Nintendo Switch edition of the game.
 Dominic Tarason of Rock, Paper, Shotgun said "Wizard of Legend is a good, if lopsided game.
 The moment-to-moment combat is highly flexible and seldom anything less than satisfying, especially in co-op.", but criticised the repetition of the dungeon, saying "If you can overlook the repetition in targets and mix up your own playstyle, this one’s an easy recommendation, but for players who stick with the tried-and-tested, Wizard of Legend can slip into monotony."

 Bradley Ellis of Easy Allies awarded the game a 7/10, saying "Wizard of Legend nails the feeling of being a grand wizard.
 Experimenting with all the different spells is a blast, and there are some heart-pounding boss fights.
 The peripheral elements fail to deepen or expand Wizard of Legend, but the core gameplay makes for a good time if you’re looking to fill a roguelike fix."

 The game recorded 300,000 sales by the end of May 2018, having been on sale for 16 days.
 By the end of July 2018, the game had sold over 500,000 copies.

+Sequel

+During their Humble Games virtual event in May 2023, Humble Games announced a sequel to the game.
+Developed by Dead Mage.
+It was released on the 12th of June 2025.